 Good credit is the cornerstone of financial health.

 Credit impacts many aspects of our lives, including where we live.
 Building credit requires time and consistency, paying monthly bills reliably and on time.
 Most renters do just that.
 Many dedicate around 40% of their monthly income to rent.
-Unfortunately, they get no credit for it, even if they have never missed a payment or paid late.
+Unfortunately, they do no not get credit for it, even if they have never missed a payment or paid late.

-But all that is about to change.
+All of that is about to change.
 The major credit bureaus now accept rent payment history from landlords and include that history on the individual renter’s consumer credit report.
-That is a game-changer for tenants, who now can see improvement in their credit reports.
+This means you can now add rent to credit reports.
+This is a game-changer for tenants, who can now see improvement in their credit reports.
 That unlocks a multitude of savings and benefits, allowing access to the best financing rates and the best amenities.
 It is no wonder that 68% of renters surveyed would choose a landlord who reports rent payments.

 Landlords Who Report Rent See Fewer Delinquencies